 For more information about how to mount an expansion deck please see the Getting started with expansion decks tutorial.

 To be able to use the Flow deck you need to update the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the download latest firmware section in our getting started with Crazyflie 2.X tutorial.
+For more information on how to update the firmware, see the update firmware in the Crazyflie section in our getting started with Crazyflie 2.X tutorial.
 You will also need the latest version of the Crazyflie client.

 To use the Flow deck you need to use the Python client and set up a connection with your Crazyflie.
 For more information go to the Getting started with the Crazyflie 2.X.